 “The creation of a cryptocurrency trading hub may also have positive knock-on effects for businesses serving these markets, such as brokers, investment banks, and custodians as well as a potential increase in tax revenues for authorities.”

 In spite of the enormous instability in the cryptocurrency market, The Financial Stability Board which monitors financial vulnerabilities says crypto assets are only a tiny part of the global financial market, implying that it is not a threat to global stability.

-Meanwhile Coinbase, a leading startup in the crypto industry is undergoing rigorous screening to obtain an FSA licence to enter Japan.
-According to its Chief Policy officer Mike Lempres, the security screening is good for the industry considering the trouble than Japan based exchanges have past through over the years.
+Meanwhile, Coinbase, a leading startup in the crypto industry is undergoing rigorous screening to obtain an FSA license to enter Japan.
+According to its Chief Policy officer Mike Lempres, the security screening is good for the industry considering the trouble than Japan-based exchanges have passed through over the years.